LGBTQ rights in Qatar: 2022 FIFA World Cup controversy

-In May 2022 some hotels on FIFA's official list of recommended accommodations for the World Cup event were outright refusing to provide accommodations to same-sex couples.
+In May 2022, some hotels on FIFA's official list of recommended accommodations for the World Cup event were outright refusing to provide accommodations to same-sex couples.
 Other hotels on the list indicated they would accept reservations for same-sex couples as long as they hid their relationship in public.
 FIFA claimed that it would ensure that the hotels mentioned are once again made aware of the strict requirements in relation to welcoming guests in a non-discriminatory manner.
-During a press conference in Germany on May 20, the Emir of Qatar Sheikh Tamim bin Hamad Al Thani stated that the LGBT visitors would be welcomed to the 2022 World Cup but they need to respect the nation's culture.
+During a press conference in Germany on May 20, the Emir of Qatar Sheikh Tamim bin Hamad Al Thani stated that the LGBTQ visitors would be welcomed to the 2022 World Cup but they need to respect the nation's culture.

-In September 2022, according to a report by The Guardian, the FA (Football Association) has assured LGBT couples will not face arrest while holding hands or kissing in public in Qatar.
+In September 2022, according to a report by The Guardian, the Football Association (the FA) has assured LGBTQ couples will not face arrest while holding hands or kissing in public in Qatar.
 The FA has declared that fans with rainbow flags will not face arrest as long as they do not "disrespect" the local culture and norms by draping flags over mosques in Qatar.

-An October 2022 report from Human Rights Watch alleges systemic police brutality against LGBT people in Qatar, based on eyewitness reports from 2019 to 2022.
+An October 2022 report from Human Rights Watch alleges systemic police brutality against LGBTQ people in Qatar, based on eyewitness reports from 2019 to 2022.

-Transport for London banned Qatar from advertising on London's bus, cab and tube systems after an outcry over the ban on European teams participating in the World Cup in Qatar wearing armbands supporting LGBT+ rights.
+Transport for London banned Qatar from advertising on London's bus, cab and tube systems after an outcry over the ban on European teams participating in the World Cup in Qatar wearing armbands supporting LGBTQ rights.
 Subsequently, Qatar said it was reviewing its current and future investments in London.

 In 2022, Qatar police arrested protesters after they criticised Qatari law.

 In October 2022, the Australian men's national team called for the host country to recognise same-sex marriage and improve migrant workers' rights.
 Qatar's spokesperson responded by commending the "soccer players (for) using their platforms to raise awareness for important matters", and stating no country is perfect, and every country has its challenges, also stating new laws and reform often takes time to bed-in, including in Australia.

-On 22 November 2022, A Brazilian journalist was harassed by local police after they mistook his Brazilian state flag of Pernambuco for a pride flag.
+On 22 November 2022, a Brazilian journalist was harassed by local police after they mistook his Brazilian state flag of Pernambuco for a pride flag.
 His work phone was confiscated after the journalist recorded the Qatari authorities confiscating his flag and stomping on it.
 His phone was returned only after he deleted the video he took.